haddadmf/haddadmf/README.md

 # 💫 About Me:
-Computer Science undergraduate with strong skills in Object-Oriented Programming, Data Structures, and Web Development, eager to learn more about Machine Learning and AI development.
+Computer Science undergraduate at the University of California, Irvine.
+Strong skills in Object-Oriented Programming, Data Structures, and Web Development, eager to learn more about Computer Vision, Machine Learning and AI development.

 # 💻 Tech Stack: